 Information on the UK's exit from the European Union (Brexit) and how it may affect people and businesses in Scotland:

 - Scottish Government - EU exit, what you need to know

-- Highlands and Islands Enterprise - preparing for Brexit
+- Highland and Islands - Preparing for Brexit

 - UK Government - Preparing for Brexit